swkim95/CORSIKA_ROOT/README.md

 6. Compile CORSIKA with ROOTOUT option (d2 option) using `./coconut`
 7. After compiling CORSIKA, run simulation (output file assumed to be produced under `/corsika-77100/run/out/`)
 8. Move to `/corsika-77100/coast/CorsikaAnalysis` directory, fix CorsikaAnalysis.h `getInputFile` function to provide proper CORSIKA output ROOT file path.
-9. In `/corsika-77100/coast/CorsikaAnalysis` directory, compile analysis scripts using `source make_lib.sh`
+9. In `/corsika-77100/coast/CorsikaAnalysis` directory, compile analysis scripts using `source make_lib.sh` (after creating libraries, one can re-compile each analysis script by running `source compile_script.sh`)
-10. CorsikaAnalysis.exe, CorsikaToFlat.exe, AnalysisFlat.exe should be installed in `~/corsika-77100/coast/CorsikaAnalysis/`
+10. CorsikaAnalysis.exe, CorsikaToFlat.exe, CorsikaFlatAnalysis.exe, read_entry.exe should be installed in `~/corsika-77100/coast/CorsikaAnalysis/`

+# Description of each analysis script

+## CorsikaAnalysis.exe
-11. One can create ROOT file with histograms by running `./CorsikaAnalysis.exe {RunNumber}`
+One can create ROOT file with histograms by running `./CorsikaAnalysis.exe {RunNumber}`
 - Ex) To analyze `DAT000001.root` created under `~/corsika-77100/run/out/`, type `./CorsikaAnalysis.exe 1`
+- This script will draw particle positions (in XY-plane), particle energy, PDGID, particle arrival time shower by shower, and plots of them in total.
 - This will take huge time if the number of particles in each shower gets too large

+## CorsikaToFlat.exe
-12. One can create Flat Ntuple ROOT file with only necessary information for GEANT4 simulation in it by running `./CorsikaToFlat.exe {RunNumber}`
+One can create Flat Ntuple ROOT file with only necessary information for GEANT4 simulation in it by running `./CorsikaToFlat.exe {RunNumber}`

 - Ex) To make flat Ntuple ROOT file of `DAT000001.root` created under `~/corsika-77100/run/out/`, type `./CorsikaToFlat.exe 1`
 - The output file will contain each shower particle information in std::vector container
-13.
+- This output can be used for GEANT4 sim using SHECRO package (DRC full sim with CORSIKA output)

+## CorsikaFlatAnalysis.exe
+One can analyze Flat Ntuple file by running `./CorsikaFlatAnalysis.exe {RunNumber}`

+- Ex) To make histogram ROOT file out of `Flat_CORSIKA_000001.root` created in same directory as CorsikaFlatAnalysis.exe, type `./CorsikaFlatAnalysis.exe 1`
+- This script will draw particle positions (in XY-plane), particle energy, PDGID, particle arrival time shower by shower, and plots of them in total.
+- This basically draw same script as CorsikaAnalysis.exe, but does not need CORSIKA ROOT dictionary, so this script can be ran in any other server with ROOT installed.

+## read_entry.exe
+One can read # of particles in each shower by running `./read_entry.exe {RunNumber}`
+- This macro read Flat Ntuple, so need to run CorsikaToFlat.exe before running this macro.

 # Caution